-We conducted experiments on the HKBUMARsV1+ dataset [17], which consists of video recordings of 12 subjects in flesh and wearing 3D face masks of different appearances.
+We conducted experiments on the HKBUMARsV1+ dataset [17], which consists of video recordings from 12 subjects in flesh and wearing 3D face masks of different appearances.
 We set live facial videos as negative and 3D mask videos as positive.
 The classifier settings are the same as stated in [16], [18].
-PulseEdit was applied to the 3D mask videos, with the target rPPG signals generated using the same procedure as in the rPPG modification mode in Section IV-A. We used subject-independent 5-fold cross-validation to evaluate the performance of the detector on the videos before and after PulseEdit.
+PulseEdit was applied to the 3D mask videos, with the target rPPG signals generated using the same procedure as in the rPPG modification mode in Section IV-A. We used subject-based 5-fold cross-validation to evaluate the performance of the detector on the videos before and after PulseEdit.

-We report the equal error rate (EER) and AUC in Table III to show the impact of PulseEdit on the rPPG-based liveness detection algorithms.
+We report the equal error rate (EER) and AUC in Fig. 11 to show the impact of PulseEdit on the rPPG-based liveness detection algorithms.
 EER refers to the point where false positive rate and false negative rate are equal.
 AUC refers to the area under the receiver operating characteristic (ROC) curve.
 Smaller EER and larger AUC indicate better detection ability.
-We can see that PulseEdit increases the EER from 0.29 to 0.40 and decreases the AUC from 0.77 to 0.31for Hernandez's method [18], and increases the EER from 0.10 to 0.26 and decreases the AUC from 0.94 to 0.73 for Liu's method [16].
-On average, the 5-fold cross-validation shows that 96% of correctly classified 3D mask videos in Hernandez's method are classified as live videos after we apply PulseEdit to these videos and 64% in Liu's method.
+We can see that PulseEdit increases the EER from

+0.29 to 0.40 and decreases the AUC from 0.77 to 0.31 for Hernandez's method [18], and increases the EER from 0.10 to 0.26 and decreases the AUC from 0.94 to 0.73 for Liu's method [16].
 These results suggest that the current form of PulseEdit can already circumvent the rPPG-based liveness detection to some extent and additional optimization may enhance such evasion by incorporating information from the existing research of liveness detection.